The academic behind a new Oxford University study has called upon employers to alter working hours, declaring 9am starts as tantamount to ‘torture’

-Working nine-to-five takes its toll on employees’ bodies, leaving them exhausted and stressed as a result of sleep deprivation, says Dr Paul Kelley.
+Working nine-to-five takes its toll on employees’ bodies, leaving them exhausted and stressed as a result of sleep deprivation, according to Dr Paul Kelley.

 Kelley – an honorary clinical research fellow at Oxford University's Sleep and Circadian Neuroscience Institute – said that the typical working pattern posed a threat to performance for those aged under 55, at which time human beings start needing less sleep.